 Before you receive cladribine, tell your doctor If you have liver or kidney disease or a bone marrow problem.

-Cladribine can lower the blood cells that help your body fight infections.
-This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
+Cladribine can lower blood cells that help your body fight infections and help your blood to clot.
+Your blood may need to be tested often.
 Avoid being near people who are sick or have infections.
+Avoid activities that may increase your risk of bleeding injury.
 Tell your doctor at once if you develop signs of infection.

 Cladribine is used to treat hairy cell leukemia (a type of blood cancer).